TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>data_root</code>
 </td>
 <td>
-ath (relative or absolute) to the working directory for the replication process
+Path (relative or absolute) to the working directory for the replication process
 </td>
 <td>